neoforged/.github/primers/26.2/index.md

         - `ATTACHED_HANGING_SIGN_ROT_*` - Model templates for attached hanging sign rotations.
     - `TextureMapping#bed` - Creates a texture map for a bed-like model.
 - `net.minecraft.client.multiplayer`
+    - `ClientChunkCache`
+        - `addedLoadedChunks`, `removedLoadedChunks` - Gets the loaded chunk changes.
-    - `ClientChunkCache#flipEmptySectionUpdates` - Updates the section arrays to their next index, clearing them for use.
+        - `flipUpdateTrackingSets` - Updates the section arrays to their next index, clearing them for use.
     - `MultiPlayerGameMode#spectatorNoAction` - Sends a message saying that the client spectator is not spectating an entity.
 - `net.minecraft.client.particle`
     - `GeyserBaseParticle` - The base particle for a geyser.